Encrypt and protect a storage device with a password in Disk Utility on Mac

 Enter and verify a password, then click Choose.

 To change the password later, select the volume in the sidebar, then choose File > Change Password.

 (Optional) If available, click Security Options, use the slider to choose how many times to write over the erased data, then click OK.

 Secure erase options are available only for some types of storage devices.
 If the Security Options button is not available, you can’t use Disk Utility to perform a secure erase on the storage device.

 You can encrypt your data without erasing it by turning on FileVault in the Security & Privacy pane of System Preferences (see Encrypt Mac data with FileVault).

 You can also encrypt a disk and protect it with a password without erasing it.
-See Encrypt disks or memory cards to protect your Mac information.
+See Protect your Mac information with encryption.